-The Honourable Hartley Hansen QC is a retired Victorian Court of Appeal judge.
+The Honourable Hartley Hansen QC is a retired Supreme Court judge.

-Hartley has also made significant contributions outside the court, as Chair of the Clinical Ethics Committee of Melbourne Health and as a former Chair of the Syllabus Advisory Committee of the Judicial College of Victoria.
+Hartley has also made significant contributions outside the law, including as Chair of the Clinical Ethics Committee of Melbourne Health, and as a member of the Swinburne University Human Research Ethics Committee.

 Nominee of the Law Institute of Victoria (2015)

-Belinda has an extensive legal background as a commercial lawyer in regional Victoria, and was awarded the Victorian Young Property Lawyer of the Year Award 2012, presented by the Law Council of Australia in conjunction with Land Victoria.
-In 2011, she was named the Regional Lawyer of the Year, a Law Institute of Victoria President’s Award.
+Belinda began her career in Gippsland as a commercial lawyer and received the 2012 Victorian Young Property Lawyer of the Year Award.
+In 2011 she was named Regional Lawyer of the Year, a Law Institute of Victoria President’s Award.